seutje/canjs/view/animation/doc/animation.md

 # Example Usage

+## Fading In
-## Fading in a component when it is inserted
+Fading in a component when it is inserted

 `<app-component can-fade-in="slow"></app-component>``

+## Fading In and Out
-## Fading out a list element when it is inserted or removed
+Fading a list element when it is inserted or removed

 ```html
 <ul class="cart-list">